UHM-Cyber-Defense/UHMCyberDefense/README.md

 - Checking and rechecking how it all connected in Unity to avoid small mistakes was tedious.
 - It is very easy to envision a games project that is beyond scope of your abilities and time constraints.

+### Michael Boyle

+- Even when the vision and the process seem simple in your mind, they can prove to be very difficult.
+- Actually applying the cryptography I have learned in other classes was fun.
+- I am curious to see if the security we implemented was enought to stop a seasoned hacker.
+- Testing even the simplest aspects of a game can be time consuming and tedious.
+- Learning as we went was the most enjoyable and most difficult part of this project.

 ## Repository

 - https://github.com/UHM-Cyber-Defense/UHMCyberDefense